Lighting 101: Two of My Favorite (if a Little Unusual) Light Mods

 Seen above, I photographed poet Linda Joy Burke using a flash with an SB-III as my "key" (or "main") light off to the left.
 For fill light, to get that very controlled intensity of shadow, I used a second flash with an Orbis Ring flash Adapter.

-Ditto this portrait of blogger Siany Meades, shot in London.
+Ditto the above portrait of blogger Siany Meades, shot in London.
 Same combo, same general light locations, actually.
 This was shot in a shaded courtyard but the light(s) gave me the ability to create a little sultry late-afternoon style light.

 So, lots of cool toys and gear to think about to get your mind spinning.
 But now, let's take a moment to learn about balancing the light from your flash with the existing ambient light.